alx2009/K197Control/K197control_commands.md

 In this example:
 - The dB mode is not changed.
-- Measurement will be absolute (if Relative mode waas set it is cleared).
+- Measurement will be absolute (if Relative mode was set it is cleared).
 - Set auto range.

 ## Notes